peterbjornx/meloader/README.md

 (I reused code from an earlier project under that license) A commit adding license headers will soon follow.

-Much of the later achievements demoed using this project were done on a local branch which I lost, resetting the project to its progress at April 21st 2019.
-This also means that the hardware register names and structures as used by this tool do not represent my current understanding of the ME hardware.
+~~Much of the later achievements demoed using this project were done on a local branch which I lost, resetting the project to its progress at April 21st 2019.
+This also means that the hardware register names and structures as used by this tool do not represent my current understanding of the ME hardware.~~ I have since rewritten all the features that I lost, and it should now be able to do anything I've demonstrated using my local version of the tool.

 Running the tool requires mmaping addresses from 0x1000 onward and so means that low mmap addresses should be enabled.